CJA798/Super-Mega-Mind-Reader-3000/README.md

     - Live
       - Starts capturing and making predictions on signal packages from the OpenBCI headset

-### What are the main concepts involved and how are they related?
-TODO: Finish the concepts section
 ## References
 [1]F. Mino, “Training a Convolutional Neural Network to Classify Motor Imagery EEG  Signals for Brain-Computer Interface Applications,” UNC Asheville’s Journal of Undergraduate Research, no. 9, May 2021, Accessed: Mar.
 28, 2024.
 [Online].
 Available: https://drive.google.com/file/d/1q4_OXKz2ur8ObY-T47_tPfMJrgcLzlHT/view